4.8

 Image: ChateauVersailles.fr

-Similar to the War Room, the Palace of Versailles’ Peace Room is a tribute to the peace France brought to Europe.
+Like to the War Room, the Palace of Versailles Peace Room celebrates the peace that France brought to Europe.

-The marble panel and bronze trophies of arms are similar to the decorations in the War Room, while the novelty of the Peace Room can be observed in the cupola and arches.
+The marble panel and bronze trophies of arms mirror those in the War Room decorations, but the Peace Room’s uniqueness is evident in its cupola and arches.

 The King’s State Apartments